 In the northeast section of this country lies two entities.
 They belong to the same state but they may as well be on different continents.
-If one of these entities had their way, in fact, there would be a lengthy split and new lines would need to be drawn up.
+If one of these entities had their way, in fact, there would be a lengthy split and new lines would need to be drawn up on a map.
 Waze and google maps would need to invent new software just to update the navigational re-arrangements.

 Ladies and gentlemen, I am here to confirm to you that there are indeed *two* New Yorks…